co24401/Imaging-Glass-and-Mirrors/README.md

 Code and data associated with the paper "Detection and Mapping of Specular Surfaces Using Multibounce Lidar Returns" by Henley et al. 2022"

 ## Code
-(see comments for more detailed descriptions):
+(see comments for more detailed descriptions)

 ### Raw Data Processing
 ***batchProcessMirrorMultiBounce.m***
 Driver script that batch processes raw photon count measurements (spot_XX.csv).
 Outputs are data cubes as well as per-pixel maps of quanities like pixel-wise maps of detected pulse energy and peak timing bins for each laser scan direction (spot_XX.mat).

 ***processRawCounts.m***
 From raw photon count measurement file (spot_XX.csv), outputs data cube for which photon counts are binned by time-of-arrival and detector scan angle.

 ***datacubeStats.m***
 Using photon count data cube as input, outputs per-pixel maps of quantities such as per-pixel detected pulse energy and timing bin of detected peak.

 ### Spot Extraction
 ***processFrame.m***
 Reads in frame information, detects visibile specularities and output relevant properties, including spot energy, time-of-flight, and angle of arrival.

 ***spotDetector.m***
 Detects laser spots in data and extracts their angle of arrival and intensity (in photon counts).

 ***binDetector.m***
 Extracts times-of-flight associated with all detected laser spots.

 ### Specular surface mapping with single-beam illumination